Auditing and Documenting

-Article 1 and 2: Fraud Scenarios
+Article 1 & 2: Fraud Scenarios

-Furthermore, according to article 2, you are supposed to take into account “(c) known fraud scenarios in the provision of payment services;”.
+Furthermore, according to article 2, you are supposed to take into account “(c) known fraud scenarios in the provision of payment services”.

-Article 3: General requirements
+Article 22: General requirements

-Yet another article which touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”
+Another article that touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”

-Okay and PROSA Security
+Okay & PROSA Security

 In our latest round of formal documentation evaluation, we did the following:

 - First, we cooperated with an expert on security analysis, PROSA Security.
 PROSA creates tools that enable formal proofs of integrity, authenticity and confidentiality of protocols and complex computer systems.
 The tools can also do automatic and semi-automatic attack simulations so that we could easily see what would happen with e.g. a man-in-the-middle type attack on a part of the process.

-- The end result was a successful evaluation
+- The end result was a successful evaluation.

 We believe this is the level of documentation and evaluation that payment service providers will have to provide in the future.